andrewtdiz/Weave/CONTRIBUTING.md

 disclose sensitive bugs, issues or vulnerabilities - this is dangerous!

 ## I found a non-security bug or issue
-We're always looking for bug reports to make sure Fusion is the best it can be!
+We're always looking for bug reports to make sure Fission is the best it can be!
 While we do maintain unit tests and thoroughly check our work, sometimes issues can slip through.
 Here's what to do when you find one:
 - ***You're likely not the first person to report it.*** Please search for